nielsbasjes/yauaa/src/main/docs/NOTES-shading-dependencies.md

 Problem 1: Problematic dependencies
 ===
-Some of the dependencies (Antlr4, Guava, Spring and SnakeYaml) have proven to be problematic for downstream users who need different versions of these in the same application.
+Some of the dependencies (Antlr4, Spring and SnakeYaml) have proven to be problematic for downstream users who need different versions of these in the same application.

 Solution 1: Shade and relocate